Magaziners of Humenne |

 The Humenne birth registry records the birth of a Chaje Magaziner.
 Her father is identified only by an initial, "Magaziner L" (or possibly "Magaziner S").
 It seems unlikely that the father was Samuel, because he had a child in November 1842 and another in 1843 or 1844.
 She could not be Löwi's daughter, because his wife was much too old to be having children in 1844.
 I know of no other L or S Magaziner old enough to be her father.
 She could be the same person as the Chaje above.

-In Laszlo Magaziner's 1942 obituary, it says that Laszlo is mourned by widow Mrs. Albert Magaziner, Zoltan, Edith and Tamas.
-The others are Laszlo's mother, brother and nephew, but I don't know how Edith is related.
-There are also three Magaziners who came to Israel together in 1947: Zoltan, Edith and Tamas.
+In Laszlo Magaziner's 1942 obituary, it says that Laszlo is mourned by widow Mrs. Albert Magaziner (his mother), Zoltan (his brother), Edith and Tamas (his nephew, Zoltan's son).
+Three of them (Zoltan, Edith and Tamas) came to Israel together in 1947.
 Edith is probably Zoltan's wife, but I have found no records to confirm that.
-Zoltan married two other women, but the latter marriage was nine years before 1942.
+Zoltan married two other women, but the latter marriage was nine years before Edith was first mentioned in Laszlo's 1942 obituary.

 A Budapest record from May 10, 1951 records the death of Ferenc Magaziner, four months old, the son of Elemer Magaziner and Anna Strausz.
 This is clearly not the Elemer Magaziner who was the son of Lajos, because that Elemer died in the Holocaust five years before Ferenc was born.
 The father is also not that Elemer's son, also named Elemer, because Elemer Jr. was only 10 years old when Ferenc was born.
 Ferenc died of tuberculosis two months before Geza Fuzes died of the same disease in the same hospital.
 Is that just a wild coincidence?
 He must be related, but I have no idea how!